yikerz/Django-React-Note/note.md

   - `model`: Specify the model being serialized
   - `fields`: List the fields (e.g. `title`, `content`) to be included in the serialization
   - `extra_kwargs`: Configure `author` as `read_only`

+### Note Views

+30. Import below modules into `backend/api/views.py`

+- `.models.Note`
+- `.serializer.NoteSerializer`

+31. Create the `NoteListCreate` class for listing and creating notes

+- Inherit from `generics.ListCreateAPIView`
+- Define the following attributes
+  - `serializer_class`: Specify the serializer used for this view
+  - `permission_classes`: Sets the permission rules (e.g., `IsAuthenticated`)
+- Implement the `get_queryset` function
+  - Retrieve the `User` author
+  - Retrieve all notes created by the `User`
+- Implement the `perform_create` function
+  - Accept `serializer` as the input
+  - Call `serializer.save` if the serializer is valid
+  - Print `serializer.errors` if the serializer is invalid

+32. Create the `NoteDelete` class for deleting note

+- Inherit from `generics.DestroyAPIView`
+- Define the following attributes
+  - `serializer_class`: Specify the serializer used for this view
+  - `permission_classes`: Sets the permission rules (e.g., `IsAuthenticated`)
+- Implement the `get_queryset` function
+  - Retrieve the `User` author
+  - Retrieve all notes created by the `User`

 ### Commands